Our Mission: to be the most trusted provider of snow guards by offering the highest quality products and unmatched customer service.

 Product Development Timeline

 In 2005, we had requests for several other styles and sizes of snow guards.
 We decided to revive the Icejax™ name and introduced two different size models called the Icejax I and the Icejax II.
-These new models are based on the then, 22-year, trusted Snojax II design.
-We hired the internationally renowned ATI professional testing laboratory to test ALL of our snow guard models and these tests proved, once again, that the Snojax™, SnoBlox™ and Icejax™ brands are the strongest snow guards in the world and the best bonding snow guards on the market!
+These new models are based on the then, 22-year-old trusted Snojax II design.
+We hired the internationally renowned ATI professional testing laboratory to test ALL of our snow guard models and these tests proved, once again, that the Snojax®, SnoBlox® and Icejax™ brands are the strongest, best bonding snow guards in the industry!

-In 2009 we released the Decorative SnowCatcher line, which included the Mustang, Fleur-De-Lis, Sun Burst and Maple Leaf SnowCatcher models.
-With the release of the 304 grade stainless steel Decorative SnowCatchers, we also partnered with a local machine shop to produce the SlateGuard for tile roofs.
-The pre-assembled, sturdy 304 stainless steel SlateGuard is an ideal retrofit or new construction solution for slate, asphalt shingle and composite tile roofs.
+In late 2009 we partnered with a local machine shop to produce the SlateGuard™ for tile and asphalt roofs.
+The pre-assembled, sturdy 304 stainless steel SlateGuard™ is an ideal retrofit or new construction solution for slate, asphalt shingle and composite tile roofs.
 Slots easily engage roof nails.
-Unique rolled tabs insure the SnoBlox Deuce is held firmly on the strap and a sturdy rivet prevents lift out.
-Available with the choice of clear or 8 stock SnoBlox Deuce snow guards.
+Unique rolled tabs insure the SnoBlox® Deuce is held firmly on the strap and a sturdy rivet prevents lift out.
+Available with the choice of clear or 11 stock SnoBlox® Deuce snow guards.

-In 2010 we released the patented SnowBreaker, a revolutionary device we designed to split apart falling snow and ice.
+In 2010 we released the patented SnowBreaker™, a revolutionary device we designed to split apart falling snow and ice.
 As the snow and ice slides on the roof, this cost effective product minimizes the danger by slicing the frozen precipitation into small pieces so it can safely come off the roof.
 The forward cutting edge and the tucked back rear support form a triangular shape that acts like a fin to split up the frozen precipitation.
 We also offer the SnowBreaker with a "Peel and Stick" 3M tape for convenient year round installation.

 In 2016 we purchased the assets of Action Manufacturing LLC of Colorado.
-This company manufacturers and retains the patents to the original drop in, clamp on, SnoBar snow retention system and the universal RoofClamp metal roof attachment system.
+This company manufacturers and retained the patents to the original drop in, clamp on, ColorBar,™ SnoBar® snow retention system and the universal RoofClamp™ metal roof attachment system.

 Why We Are The Best:

-Something else to consider, clear pad style snow guards are far less noticeable on a roof than colored ones.
+If aesthetics are a consideration, clear pad style snow guards are far less noticeable on a roof than colored ones.
 A color matched snow guard will act as a sundial and cast a conspicuous shadow.
 Think about this scenario, a person is standing in front of a building and is looking up at the roof.
 What do they see?
 They observe all the protruding objects that don’t blend with the sky, including nontransparent snow retention systems.
 Clear snow guards unify with the skyline and in most cases, are almost undetectable.

 Losing money through misapplication

 The most common snow retention problem that we encounter is misapplication.
-We have found that some newer snow guard companies, many of which are in fields unrelated to the industry and are in this business for a quick sale and are very eager to tell customers that a single row of guards along the eave will suffice.
+We have found that some newer snow guard companies are in fields unrelated to the industry and are in this business for a quick sale.
+They are very eager to tell customers that a single row of guards along the eave will suffice.
 To top it off, some even suggest using untested sealants and tapes that have no UV resistance.
-Then there are others claiming that there is a new “miracle” cold weather adhesive.
+There are others claiming that there is a new “miracle” cold weather adhesive.
 We know, for a fact, that the manufacturer of this product discourages selling this sealant for adhesive mounting of snow guards in the winter – we know this because it is made by the same manufacturer that makes our recommended adhesive and if there was such a product that worked, we would be selling it.